-The Shared Crossing Project was founded in 2011 by William Peters, a licensed marriage and family therapist, to offer education and counseling for individuals and families interested in understanding death as a profound psycho-spiritual experience and preparing for a conscious, connected, and loving end-of-life experience.
+The Shared Crossing Project offers education and counseling for individuals and families interested in understanding death as a profound psycho-spiritual experience and preparing for a conscious, connected, and loving end-of-life experience.
 Shared Crossings offers a variety of groups, workshops, and trainings in Santa Barbara, California, and also offers individual support to families facing an imminent death.

 While death and dying often bring up feelings of pain and fear, the Shared Crossing Project helps the dying and their loved ones understand what happens to consciousness as the body dies.
 Understanding reduces anxiety and enables the dying and their loved ones to be at peace.
 The Shared Crossing Project also teaches practices for facilitating a Shared Death Experience in which survivors share in early stages of the afterlife with their departing loved one, via the Shared Crossing Pathway.